 CAMBODIA: The Communists thwarted government efforts over the weekend to relieve hard-pressed Cambodian Army positions northeast of Phnom Penh.
-Several sharp enemy ground and rocket attacks on 4 and 5 June killed 41 and wounded 140 government troops.
+Several sharp enemy ground and rocket attacks on 4 and 5 June killed 47 and wounded 180 government troops.
 Most of these troops were from several Khmer Krom battalions attempting to lift a Communist siege of garrison forces in the Vihear Suor - Kampong Chamlang area some 10 to 15 miles from the capital.
 The government has now committed 22 battalions totaling about 9,000 men to clearing and reinforcement operations in the area, but these forces have so far failed to recover much ground.
 Enemy losses reportedly remain light.

 SOUTH VIETNAM: North Vietnamese units kept up heavy mortar attacks against allied positions in northernmost Quang Tri Province over the weekend and also began a series of ground attacks against isolated field positions.
 Allied counterattacks and air strikes have reportedly inflicted heavy casualties on the attackers.
 Most of the attacks were directed at South Vietnamese Marines participating in Lam Son 810, a week-old search-and-clear operation against enemy units operating in the central and western sectors of the province.
-Preliminary field reports claim that more than 260 Communists were killed against government losses of 31 killed were killed against government losses of 31 killed and 32 wounded.
+Preliminary field reports claim that more than 260 Communists were killed against government losses of 31 killed and 32 wounded.